MechShahid/pcie-ai-accelerator-thermal-design/README.md

 Third, extending the ducted heatsink from 100 mm to 120 mm recovered the remaining thermal margin.
 CFD-3 reduced the maximum chip temperature to 83.52 °C, which is approximately 1.48 °C below the 85 °C target.

+Fourth, the refined-mesh CFD-4A result still passed the thermal target, but the chip temperature changed by approximately 5.4 °C compared with CFD-3.
+Therefore, the CFD-4A result supports thermal feasibility but does not prove full mesh independence.

+Fifth, the k-omega SST CFD-4B result predicted stronger cooling and higher pressure drop than the refined laminar case.
+The maximum chip temperature reduced from 78.11 °C to 68.50 °C, while the pressure drop increased from 56.36 Pa to 83.84 Pa.
+This shows that the design remains thermally feasible under both assumptions, but the detailed prediction is sensitive to viscous-model choice.

-This sequence demonstrates a physics-based design workflow: identify the failure, diagnose the airflow limitation, improve the ducting, and then modify the heatsink geometry to recover thermal margin.
+This sequence demonstrates a physics-based design workflow: identify the failure, diagnose the airflow limitation, improve the ducting, modify the heatsink geometry to recover thermal margin, check sensitivity to mesh refinement, and check sensitivity to viscous-model choice.

 ## Mechanical Support and Structural Feasibility Screening